Novel Topology and Manipulation of Scattering Singularities in Complex non-Hermitian Systems: Scattering matrix and Exceptional Points

 where $C$ is a counterclockwise loop enclosing the singularity of the phase field $\theta$ of the complex scalar function of interest.
 A winding number $n = \pm 1$ is topologically stable, while winding numbers of $|n| \ge 2$ are topologically unstable and generally split into $|n|$ vortices of winding number $sgn(n)$ \cite{Neu90}.
 The winding number of each scattering singularity found in our numerical and experimental data is only $\pm 1$.
 We also find that when scattering singularities are created or annihilated, they always do so as pairs, and the elements of these pairs have opposite winding numbers.
 Therefore the overall winding number of the system is conserved.

 Finally, we point out that every EPD in a two-dimensional parameter space is generically connected to exactly one other EPD by a finite curve.
 There is a family of finite curves that connect EPD's as long as their endpoints are $M_S = \pm i$, but without loss of generality we choose the simplest finite curve defined by the conditions ${\cal R}e(M_{S}) = 0$ and $-1 \le {\cal I}m(M_{S}) \le 1$.
 EPD's connected this way have a fixed relative charge/winding number relation.
-The paired EPD's either have the same charge and different winding number or they have opposite charge and the same winding number.
-To understand this, we note that every vortex in a two-dimensional parameter space can be defined by the intersection of two curves.
-For EPD's ($\pm i$), two such curves are ${\cal R}e(M_{S}) = 0$ and ${\cal I}m(M_{S}) \mp 1 = 0$.
-The intersection of these two curves at each $\pm i$ EPD defines four quadrants determined by the signs of ${\cal R}e(M_{S})$ and ${\cal I}m(M_{S}) \mp 1$ respectively.
-By convention, the phase winds counterclockwise around a vortex in the complex plane, and with this we can determine the relative winding number of each EPD connected by the finite curve ${\cal R}e(M_{S}) = 0$ and $-1 \le {\cal I}m(M_{S}) \le 1$.
-Illustration of winding number determination for the cases of two equally charged and two oppositely charged EPD's are shown in Extended Data Fig. \ref{EPDs_Winding}.
+The paired EPD's either have the same charge and different winding number or they have opposite charge and the same winding number (see Appendix \ref{sec.Phase_Winding} for further details).

-\textbf{Special case of reciprocal scattering processes}
+\subsection{Special case of reciprocal scattering processes}

 The non-Hermitian systems we consider here break time-reversal invariance due to the existence of gain and/or loss.
 An additional symmetry is that of Lorentz reciprocity in transport through the system.
 The case of reciprocal scattering is of particular interest since many of the above complex functions used for the topological characterization of EPD's take a simple form.
-For a $2\times 2$ reciprocal scattering matrix ($S_{12} = S_{21}$), the equations for the eigenvalues and eigenvectors simplify (see Methods) while $M_{S}$ becomes
+For a $2\times 2$ reciprocal scattering matrix ($S_{12} = S_{21}$), the equations for the eigenvalues and eigenvectors simplify (see Appendix \ref{sec.Simplification}) while $M_{S}$ becomes

 The degenerate eigenvectors at the EPD's are $\ket{R_{\pm i}} = \frac{1}{\sqrt{2}} $.
 There are two types of exceptional point degeneracies labeled by $M_S^R = \pm i$, and they are constrained to live on curves of constant ${\cal R}e(M_S^R) = 0$.
 Note that the eigenvectors are now \textit{orthogonal} to each other only if ${\cal I}m(M_S^R) = 0$.
 Because there is now only one constraint on eigenvector orthogonality, the topology of the eigenvector orthogonality becomes curves (for two-dimensional parameter spaces) which partition the space in domains.
 In particular, the curves of eigenvector orthogonality delineate domains that separate the two types of EPD's.
 Here we identify a direct physical manifestation of this EPD charge through the CPA+EPD application discussed below.
 We also note that the scattering EPD's identified in this manner are shared by several closely-related matrix quantities, namely the impedance matrix $Z$, the Wigner reaction matrix $K$, the admittance $Y$, etc.